hen900/klayout_macros/README.md

 ## Running the Program
 To run the program, follow these steps:

+1. Clone this repository
-1. Open the "Macro Development" menu in KLayout and select the "Add Location" option using right-click.
+2. Open the "Macro Development" menu in KLayout and select the "Add Location" option using right-click.
-2. Add the location of the `device_tiler_macro` directory downloaded from GitHub.
+3. Add the location of the `device_tiler_macro` directory downloaded from GitHub.
-3. The Macro should now appear when hovering over the "Macro" bar at the top.
+4. The Macro should now appear when hovering over the "Macro" bar at the top.

 ![alt text](https://github.com/hen900/klayout_macros/blob/main/img_docs/importing_macro.jpg?raw=true)